oncomouse/engl460fall2017/units/02-tools/07-jekyll/day21.md

 Also, if a change you make isn't displaying, check the command line.
 Jekyll will tell you if you have any errors.

 When you are finished working on your site for the moment, type <kbd>Ctrl+C</kbd> (hold down the <kbd>Control</kbd> key and press <kbd>C</kbd>) (and answer "Y" in Windows when it asks you to terminate batch job).
 Close the command line (quit the program, too, on macOS).
-You can pick back up again by reopening a command line and running `jekyll serve --incremental` whenever you want to start again.
+You can pick back up again by reopening a command line and running `bundle exec jekyll serve --incremental` whenever you want to start again.